dscpsyl/UCSB-IVTU-Rental-Aggregator/README.md

 The only problem is that some method of aggregation is not completely fool-proof.
 If an upate to a website is made, the aggregator might need to be updated.

-Currently the following sites are in developnment:
+Currently the following sites are in development:
 * [Beach Town Rentals](https://www.beachtownrentals.com/)